vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Configure Databricks

-By default the REST endpoint and REST API is available, but before we can use it, we need to generate a token.
-To do so, we go into the Databricks workbench -> User Setting -> Developer -> Access Tokens -> Manage -> Generate Token.
-We write down the generated token for later use.
+The REST endpoint and REST API are available by default.
+But before we can use them, we need to generate a token.
+To do so, we go to **Databricks workbench > User settings > Developer > Access tokens > Manage > Generate token**.
+We copy down the generated token, because we'll need it later.

 ![image](/assets/2024-06-19/010.png)